spencertipping/tau/doc/eta.md

 # η
-Online weighted learners, used as optimization primitives within the [π compiler](pi-compiler.md).
+Online weighted learners, used to inform decisions such as those made by the [∏ inference system](Pi-intent.md).

 ## Incremental ML